sottey/redovc/README.md

 Redo.vc is a tool for command line fans that allows you to track your tasks.
 It is a full featured todo manager with tagging, projects, recurring tasks and much more, all stored in a JSON file so it is super portable and tooling new apps for the data format is super easy.

+Soon, full documentation will be avilable at [redo.vc](https://redo.vc)

 ## Features